-Whether the previous owners of your new house give you a welcome pack or not, its worth making the time to familiarise yourself with your new house asap.
+Whether the previous owners of your new house give you a welcome pack or not, it’s worth making the time to familiarise yourself with your new house asap.

 You don’t want to have a power cut on the first night and not know where the trip switch is – or am alarm goes off without you knowing how to turn it off etc…

-Moving tip #24 – Change the locks
+Moving Tip #24 – Change The Locks

 This often goes missed, but changing the locks on your new house is a really good idea.
 After all – who knows who has a set of keys?

-Better to be safe I always say….
+Better to be safe I always say…

-Moving tip #25 – Relax!
+Moving Tip #25 – Relax!